 Template Column Output:

-You can choose the displayed Requirements Table by clicking on the tab showing document IDs under the Requirements Table.
-You can also quickly switch to other document by Project > Next Document / Project > Previous Document menu item or by CtrlShiftPgDn / CtrlShiftPgUp or Ctrl1, Ctrl2, …, Ctrl9 shortcuts.
+Open one or more documents in the Project pane, you can then choose the displayed Requirements Table by clicking on the tabs showing the document IDs under the Requirements Table.
+Tip: Quickly switch to other open documents.
+Click Project and select Next Document or Project and select Previous Document**, or press CtrlShiftPgDn / CtrlShiftPgUp or Ctrl1, Ctrl2, …, Ctrl9.

-In the Print Options dialog you can select if the displayed custom attribute columns will be compacted into the single Custom Attributes column, if printed data will be filtered and sorted same way as the Requirements Table and if section folding shall be preserved.
+In the Print Options dialog you can select if the displayed custom attribute columns will be compacted into the single Custom Attributes column, if printed data will be filtered and sorted the same way as the Requirements Table, and if section folding will be preserved.
+Click OK.

-After confirmation of Print Options dialog the WebApp opens the browser Print dialog displaying a print preview.
-In this dialog you can select a target printer and further customize printed document by changing page orientation, margins and add a custom header or footer:
+After confirming Print Options, the WebApp opens the browser Print dialog displaying a print preview.
+In this dialog you can select a target printer and further customize printed document by changing page orientation, margins, and add a custom header or footer:

-In Chrome browser, you can export the opened document into PDF format using Print dialog by setting “Save as PDF” printer.
-In Mozilla browser you need to install Save as PDF add-on first and then click on Save as PDF button.
+In a Chrome browser, you can export the opened document into PDF format using Print dialog by setting “Save as PDF”.
+In a Mozilla browser, you must install the Save as PDF add-on first, and then select Save as PDF.

-You can copy the selected text from ReqView UI to the system clipboard by CtrlC shortcut:
+To copy the selected text from the ReqView UI to the system clipboard, press CtrlC:

-You can also select one or more document objects and copy to the system clipboard a table containing information in the visible columns by Edit > Copy menu, toolbar button or CtrlC shortcut:
+You can also select one or more document objects and copy to the system clipboard a table containing information in the visible columns by clicking Edit and selecting Copy, clicking the toolbar button, or pressing CtrlC:

-You can then paste the data into other applications (MS Word, MS Excel or your email client) in HTML or CSV text format:
+And then you can paste the data into other applications (MS Word, MS Excel or your email client) in HTML or CSV text format: